OmiyaGames/omiya-games-builds/README.md

 ### Through [OpenUPM](https://openupm.com/)

 Installing via [OpenUPM's command line tool](https://openupm.com/) is recommended because it supports dependency resolution, upgrading, and downgrading this package.
-Given this package is just an example, thought, it hadn't been added into OpenUPM yet.
-So the rest of these instructions are hypothetical...for now...

 If you haven't already [installed OpenUPM](https://openupm.com/docs/getting-started.html#installing-openupm-cli), you can do so through Node.js's `npm` (obviously have Node.js installed in your system first):
 ```
 npm install -g openupm-cli
 ```
 Then, to install this package, just run the following command at the root of your Unity project:
 ```
-openupm add com.omiyagames.template
+openupm add com.omiyagames.builds
 ```

 ## Resources